enzoritto/swave/README.md

 # Awesome Band (Working Title)

-Awesome Band is a music creation webapp that aims to give the user a more enjoyable experiance while allowing them to make good quality royalty-free music easily.
+Awesome Band is a music creation webapp that aims to give the user a more enjoyable experience while allowing them to make good quality royalty-free music easily.

 # Getting Started